eferrea/BCI-Master/README.md

 * specify server port at line 48 (here used 6666, it can be kept but if changed need to me done also on the BCImat side)
 * specify dpi of your screen for pixel to mm conversion at line 49.

-2. Run the function BCI_loop.m inside BCImat with the following arguments for the simulated neural network:
+2. Run the function BCI_loop.m inside BCImat with the following arguments for the simulation mode:

 * BCI_Loop(isBrain,neurons,BCI_update_time,delay,server_address,client_address)